Stratia/Zoom-Automated-Login/README.md

 This program automatically logs you into a Zoom session at your alloted time.
 Optionally you can choose to have end the session at your allotted time.

 ## **How To Use**
-• Run setup.py to automatically to install the required modules and to create CSV.
+• Run setup.py to automatically install the required modules and to create CSV.
 Alternatively you can manually install modules using requirements.txt

   • Enter values into csv file, be absolutely sure to enter data into Time/End Time rows as formatted: